x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/recreate-arbitration-mailboxes.md

 # Recreate missing arbitration mailboxes

-Exchange Server contains five special system mailboxes known as *arbitration mailboxes*.
+Exchange Server contains five special system mailboxes (seven in Exchange 2016 CU8 and later) known as *arbitration mailboxes*.
 Arbitration mailboxes are used for storing different types of system data and for managing messaging approval workflow.
 The following table lists each type of arbitration mailbox and their responsibilities.

 |**Arbitration mailbox Name**|**Display name**|**Persisted capabilities**|**Function**|
 |:-----|:-----|:-----|:-----|